+RSU Award F RSU Award

-Named Executive Officer RSU Award (number of shares) - RSU Award date fair value)
+Named Executive Officer (number of shares) (grant date fair value)

 Mr. Bahri 12,637 \$ 1,471,958

-Mr. Chuang 12,637 \$ 1,471,958
+Mr. Chuang 12.637 \$ 1.471.958

 The "Special Impact" awards vest (i) over a four-year period, with one-quarter of the shares of our common stock subject to the award vesting on the first anniversary of the vesting commencement date, and the remaining shares vesting monthly thereafter over 36 months in equal monthly increments, contingent upon the named executive officer remaining continuously employed by us through each applicable vesting date and (ii) subject to the occurrence of a Liquidity Event.